enepochatova/influxdb-orm/README.md

 # InfluxDB ORM
 The PHP library which helps to convert entities to InfluxDB points and back.
-Uses annotation for entities configuration.
+Uses annotations for entities configuration.
-For better understanding of concepts please see official InfluxDB documentation.
+For better understanding of key concepts please check the official InfluxDB documentation.

 ## Installation